b-lukaszuk/BS_wJ_eng/contents/toothpaste.md

 option, but to accept the offer.
 After all the legal details were set, the guy spoke only one sentence: "Make the hole bigger".

+Try to figure out does making the hole bigger actually moves the sales up by
+$\geq$ 50%.
+Test different scenarios, e.g. different initial hole size, and see what would have happened if the customers tried to counteract this idea by squeezing less toothpaste (shorter strip) on the toothbrush.

 > **_Note:_** $100,000 may not sound like a tone of money today, but if you
 > update it for an inflation rate of let's say 3.6% you will get roughly
 > $1,000,000.
 Example calculations: 100,000*(1.036^65) $\approx$ 996,000,000.
 In